Clicky

 14. Linda says

 I’ve made soup from chicken and turkey carcasses for more than 40 years.
 I was a bit dubious about this recipe but tried it and it resulted in the best tasting soup I’ve ever made!
 I used brown rice since I had no wild rice.
 I used the carcass from a 16-lb turkey and it made 20 cups of stock, so I get to make another batch tomorrow :).
 My sweetheart is still walking around saying “that’s the best soup I’ve ever had” and encouraging me to make more turkey so I can make more soup.
-I highly recommend this recipe!!
+I highly recommend this recipe!!5 stars

 • Karlynn says